Damien Comolli: Liverpool

 On 3 November 2010, Comolli's appointment as director of football strategy at Liverpool was announced, with part of his remit being to oversee the recruitment of new players to the club.
 When he arrived at Liverpool, the club had finished seventh in the latest Premier League, meaning it missed out on a place in the UEFA Champions League for the first time since 2003, and the club was debt-ridden, having been just bought out in October 2010 by New England Sports Ventures for £300 million.
 Roy Hodgson, the then manager, had complained that the team inherited by his predecessor Rafael Benítez lacked quality.
 Comolli made an instant impact at Liverpool as he was responsible for the signings of two players, Andy Carroll and Luis Suárez, in January 2011's transfer deadline day, with Carroll's signing breaking the record for most expensive British player ever.
 On 22 March 2011, Comolli was appointed as the director of football at Liverpool.

 After finishing sixth and thus out of UEFA competitions in the 2010–11 season, the summer transfer window for the 2011–12 season saw Comolli signing Charlie Adam, Craig Bellamy, Sebastián Coates, Doni, Stewart Downing, José Enrique, Jordan Henderson, Jordan Ibe, and Danny Ward.
 On 12 April 2012, Comolli left Liverpool by mutual consent.
-The club had won the Football League Cup in February 2012 but were only eighth in the Premier League, despite the many millions spent.
-After leaving Liverpool, Comolli spoke out defending the club's record while expressing some regrets about not being open enough with the media and fans about his successes and strategy.
+The club had won the Football League Cup in February 2012, but were only eighth in the Premier League, despite the many millions spent.
+After leaving Liverpool, Comolli spoke out and defended the club's record, while expressing some regrets about not being open enough with the media and fans about his successes and strategy.